DuckyCrayfish/hourglass/README.md

 	#This section defines settings for notification messages.
 	#All messages support Minecraft formatting codes (https://minecraft.fandom.com/wiki/Formatting_codes).
-	#All messages support variable substitution in the following format: ${variableName}
+	#All messages have variables that can be inserted using the following format: ${variableName}
-	#Supported variables differ for each message.
-	#
-	#Message 'type' controls where the message appears:
+	#The type option controls where the message appears:
-	#SYSTEM: Appears as a message in the chat. (e.g., "Respawn point set")
+	#	SYSTEM: Appears as a message in the chat. (e.g., "Respawn point set")
-	#GAME_INFO: Game information that appears above the hotbar (e.g., "You may not rest now, the bed is too far away").
+	#	GAME_INFO: Game information that appears above the hotbar (e.g., "You may not rest now, the bed is too far away").
-	#
-	#Message 'target' controls to whom the message is sent:
+	#The target option controls to whom the message is sent:
-	#ALL: Sends the message to all players on the server.
+	#	ALL: Sends the message to all players on the server.
-	#DIMENSION: Sends the message to all players in the current dimension.
+	#	DIMENSION: Sends the message to all players in the current dimension.
-	#SLEEPING: Sends the message to all players in the current dimension who are sleeping.
+	#	SLEEPING: Sends the message to all players in the current dimension who are sleeping.
 	[sleep.messages]

 		#This message is sent after a sleep cycle has completed.